fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/2034760.svg" width="9" /><img align="top" src="References/spacer.svg" width="1" /><img align="top" src="References/Directional Area.svg" width="7" />

-I have rotated the rule to accomodate both fields that need to be distabled, as well as I added the Across cases for a yellow obstacle.
+I have rotated the rule to accomodate both fields that need to be distabled, as well as I added the Across cases for a blue obstacle.
 While in theory this is a workable rule, is there a case where the distance to the first obstacle is greater than 3?
 When I tried to recreate such a scenario, one of the single area rules got in the way.

 <!---->